konflux-ci/service-provider-integration-operator/docs/USER.md

 ```
 After reconcillation SPIAccessToken should be filled with the Access Token metadata, it's `status.Phase` should be `Injected` and upload Secret is removed.
 In a case if something goes wrong the reason will be written to K8s Event, you can check it with `kubectl get event $upload-secret`.

+## Refreshing OAuth Access Tokens
+Supported tokens: Gitlab OAuth access tokens

+If a service provider issues OAuth access tokens together with a `refresh token` and an `expiry` time, such access tokens need to be refreshed after this time.
+The user can manually request a token refresh by adding the label `spi.appstudio.redhat.com/refresh-token: true` to
+SPIAccessToken after the token is in the `ready` phase.

+While the token is being refreshed, there might be a slight period during which the access token injected by a
+SPIAccessTokenBinding (linked to SPIAccessToken) is invalid.

 # Service Provider Integration OAuth Service